 The kind of establishment you’re employed at matters quite a lot also when it comes to determining how much a bartender will really earn.

 You are more likely to serve more customers and get more tips working for crowded pubs and sports bars than for modest bars and low-end restaurants.
-Relatively, your income in these mid-range venues will pale in comparison to high-end hotels, clubs, and five-star restaurants where wages and tips are more generous.
+Relatively, your income in these mid-range venues will pale compared to high-end hotels, clubs, and five-star restaurants where wages and tips are more generous.

-A slow night in a low-range to mid-range bar can get you $40 per shift but on hectic nights, you can take home up to $200 to $500.
+A slow night in a low-range to mid-range bar can get you $40 per shift, but on hectic nights, you can take home up to $200 to $500.
 Bartenders working in upscale venues can earn anywhere between $100 to $1000 a shift.

 Become a Better Bartender

 A skilled and confident bartender earns more as well.
 It’s not just a matter of being well-versed in mixing cocktail recipes.
-A great bartender knows how to hold a conversation, be good company, and will keep the drinks coming.
+A great bartender knows how to hold a conversation, be good company, and keep the drinks coming.

-These are skills you will gradually build through the years but if you’re serious about your craft and want to start earning good money as a bartender, explore practical bartending certification courses that can help you earn both technical and soft bartending skills to build your repertoire.
+These are skills you will gradually build through the years, but if you’re serious about your craft and want to start earning good money as a bartender, explore practical bartending certification courses that can help you earn both technical and soft bartending skills to build your repertoire.

 The Takeaway